t16ing/env2/README.md

     Windows platform does not use unicode encoding for zip files.
     For those zip files comming from Windows Platform, the filename encoding will be incorrect.
     `install/01-base/install-fix-unzip-encoding-issue.sh` is the script to help this.
-    It let system uses CP950 for zip and uses '7z' instead of p7zip.
+    It lets system use CP950 for zip and uses '7z' instead of p7zip.

 3. System crashes (hard to respond and hard drive led blinks) due to OOM.